jerry81/tensorflow/README.md

 boolean like true/false
-this is called classification type problems discrete set of values for y
+this is called classification type problems discrete set of values for y model gives % chance that an input is of a value in the set of values softmax - calculates probability of each "class" (enum value) may take array of n items outputs same # of items the outputs add up to 1 is not necessarily input/total of inputs output is actually exaggerated probability adding classes (y) increases number of biases and weights adding features (x) increases number of weights only

 ### supercharging android apps with tensorflow article